MuntanuzZaman/WordpressAutomationTesting/README.md

 **Testing Environment:**
 1. I used XAMPP to create a localhost database and developed a demo testing website on my device.
 2. I followed to instructions given on the wordpress.org website on how to create a localhost website.
+3. I created a mySQL database and named it "mysite".
-3. I installed the "WP Dark Mode" Plugin before running the test.
+4. I installed the "WP Dark Mode" Plugin before running the test.
-4. I installed a third party cypress plugin, "xpath" to use xpath locators. https://github.com/cypress-io/cypress/tree/develop/npm/xpath
+5. I installed a third party cypress plugin, "xpath" to use xpath locators. https://github.com/cypress-io/cypress/tree/develop/npm/xpath
 5. I also pushed my localhost website files onto a repository.
 Here is the link: https://github.com/MuntanuzZaman/WordpressWebsiteDemo